-My automated backups to AWS S3 with client-side AES256
+My Automated Backups to AWS S3 With Client-Side AES256

 What I was looking for.
-Requirements
+Requirements #

 The reason I didn’t just start using some backup software with built-in encryption is a pure lack of trust.
 So, if you’re fine with someone managing your backups, you might think the approach described here is a total overkill.
 And it’s okay.
 But there are some people out there who have the same trust issues that I do and they might find this article useful, so I write it for them.
 And also for myself, as a write-up what I did.